jabierta/cs-topics/datastructure-and-algorithms/README.md

 Games like guessing what the end structure would be based on an algorithm for example how would a bubble sort this array step by step?

+It would be good to insert Time complexity of each operations.